 OpenPTrack is led by UCLA REMAP and Open Perception.
 Key collaborators include the University of Padova, Electroland and Indiana University Bloomington.
 Early adopters include the UCLA Interpretive Media Laboratory, California State Parks, UCLA Lab School and cheLA.
 (More on the partners.)

 Marco Carraro (Lead Developer) is a control systems engineer with Saipem SpA, where he is working on computer vision for autonomous underwater vehicles.
 He received his PhD from the University of Padova, where he worked on real-time human perception algorithms with RGB-D camera networks and computer vision applied to robotics—in particular, HRI.
-He previously earned a master’s degree in Computer Science from the University of Padova with a thesis about long-term people re-identification from RGB-D data.
-He is a member of the University of Padova’s Desert Lion team, one of the finalist of the MBZIRC 2017 challenge, for which he contributed to RUR53 robot building and led robot networking, localization and navigation.
-For OpenPTrack, he has implemented new libraries for the efficient usage of GPU-enabled embedded cards with RGB-D data, and for UCLA REMAP, been working on new online algorithms for body pose estimation and recognition in camera networks from RGB-D data.
+He previously earned a master’s degree in Computer Science from the University of Padova with a thesis about longterm people re-identification from RGB-D data.
+As a member of the University of Padova Desert Lion team, a MBZIRC 2017 challenge finalist, he contributed to RUR53 robot building and led robot networking, localization and navigation.
+For OpenPTrack, he has implemented new libraries for the efficient usage of GPU-enabled embedded cards with RGB-D data, and for UCLA REMAP, he has worked on new online algorithms for body pose estimation and recognition in camera networks from RGB-D data.

-Alexander Horn (Integration & Testing) is a staff developer for UCLA REMAP from 2011 to 2015, and continues to use OpenPTrack for various projects including wireless positioning ground truth for embedded sensor fusion, automating RGB images for training CNNs, and helping artists.
-For UCLA REMAP, he worked on several projects including Named Data Networking (NDN).
+Alexander Horn (Integration & Testing) was a staff developer for UCLA REMAP from 2011 to 2015, and continues to use OpenPTrack for various projects including wireless positioning ground truth for embedded sensor fusion, automating RGB images for training CNNs, and helping artists.
+For UCLA REMAP, he worked on several projects including NDN.
 Horn specializes in information visualization, human computer interaction, embedded systems, and public interactive installation.
 He has installed work at Siggraph, FILE Sao Paolo, lounges, nightclubs and MCA in Chicago, street festivals in New Orleans, children’s hospitals in St Louis and New York, and law offices and public schools in London, among others.
 He holds an MS in Predictive Analytics and BA in Computing from DePaul University, and is Entrepreneur in Residence at Ekistic, a smart cities accelerator.

-Jeff Burke (Project Director) is Professor In-Residence in the Department of Theater and Associate Dean for Technology and Innovation for the UCLA School of Theater, Film and Television (UCLA TFT).
+Jeff Burke (Project Director) is Professor In-Residence in the Department of Theater and Associate Dean for Technology and Innovation at the UCLA School of Theater, Film and Television (TFT).
 He has been a faculty member at UCLA since 2001, and co-founded UCLA REMAP.
 Currently, Burke leads applications research for NDN, a 12-campus effort supported by the National Science Foundation (NSF) to develop a future internet architecture.
 In addition to NSF, his research has been supported by the National Endowment for the Arts, Intel, Cisco, Google, Trust for Mutual Understanding and The MacArthur Foundation, among others.
 From 2006-2012, he was area lead for participatory sensing at the NSF Center for Embedded Networked Sensing, helping to define a new application arena for mobile devices.

 Joshua A. Danish (Advisor) serves on the faculty of Indiana University’s Learning Sciences program.
 His work combines play, technology, and active learning, and he experiments with computer simulations, augmented reality, programming languages, and other technologies in and out of the classroom.
 Prior to his academic career, Danish worked as a software engineer, designer, and producer in the educational software industry.
 He hold a PhD and MA from UCLA and a BS from Johns Hopkins University.